dgroomes/stackoverflow-look-back/README.md

 message that was not intended for it.
 I think this is virtually impossible though because we are in a browser environment where we exercise almost complete control of the environment.
 By contrast, an RPC system in a distributed system spanning different networks would need to handle these cases.

+#### RPC Framework Usage Instructions

+Browser extensions that use the RPC Framework must follow these steps to depend on and initialize the framework in the extension and web page contexts:

+1. Manifest changes
+    * The `manifest.json` file must allow access to the RPC JavaScript source code files as needed.
+1. Load the content scripts
+    * The content scripts `/rpc/rpc-content-script-proxy.js` and `/rpc/rpc-content-script-load-source.js` must be
+      executed.
+1. Initialize objects in the web page
+    * The web page must initialize the RPC objects on the web page by calling `initRpc(...)`

 ## Instructions